 Types & risk factors of diabetes

-There are three major types of diabetes; Type 1, Type 2 and gestational diabetes.
+There are three major types of diabetes: type 1, type 2, and gestational diabetes (diabetes while pregnant).

 In type 1 diabetes, the pancreas stops making insulin or is unable to produce enough.